ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ### 360Giving Conversion Tool Template
 A 360Giving Conversion Tool is an Excel file designed to make the technical steps of formatting grant information into 360Giving data more straightforward.
 The tool can be set up to work with the range of data you choose to share with support from the 360Giving Helpdesk.

-#### About the 360Giving Conversion Tool Template
-Although each tool is tailored to each funders’ data and needs, they are all set up in the same way.
+Although each tool is tailored to each funders’ data and needs, they are all set up in the same way, with at least three sheets:

-The spreadsheet has three sheets:
 - **source_data**
 This sheet is for the grant information that needs to be formatted as 360Giving data.
 The source data is copied and pasted from a file exported from your grants management system or an existing file that holds your data.